 Some people believe that once in the sanctuary the cetaceans will instinctively interact with the wildlife and will catch live fish.
-Unfortunately this has not been proven for captive bred cetaceans, and there is only limited evidence in wild caught dolphins that have been trained for long periods in a sea pen.
+Unfortunately this has not been proven for cetaceans bred under human care, and there is only limited evidence in wild caught dolphins that have been trained for long periods in a sea pen.
 Only a few successful rescue, rehabilitation and release programs for killer whales have been performed.
 But the outcome can not be considered successful for animals with longer captive periods, like Keiko the orca, or the Sugarloaf Sanctuary dolphins.